JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 }
 ```

-We can add a default, empty, configureView() method in an extension to this protocol to save us having to add an empty one in any derived class that doesn't need to do anything.
+We can add a default, empty, configureView() method in an extension to this protocol to save us having to add an empty one in any derived class that doesn't need to do any initial configuration.

 ### A Label Interactor